DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-1-ect-evidence.md

 - spending a lot of time asking questions that only a few pupils answer
 - assessments that are too easy or too difficult for the majority of pupils
-- testing pupils on things they don’t need to know
+- testing pupils on things they don't need to know
 - spending a lot of time planning, creating and marking assessment.

 As well as focusing on specific actions for pupils, it is important that you provide adequate time for pupils to respond to feedback.

-According to ‘A marked improvement?
-A review of the evidence on written marking, EEF (2016)’:
+According to 'A marked improvement?
+A review of the evidence on written marking, EEF (2016)':

-"Often students don’t want to go back and look at something they’ve finished, they want to move on to the next thing – it’s a cultural thing.
+"Often students don't want to go back and look at something they've finished, they want to move on to the next thing – it's a cultural thing.

-"In the past we just assumed that they went away and checked feedback, but they obviously didn’t because we see their reactions where they’re reflecting on their work and finding that difficult – unpleasant – and actually demoralising at points.
+"In the past we just assumed that they went away and checked feedback, but they obviously didn't because we see their reactions where they're reflecting on their work and finding that difficult – unpleasant – and actually demoralising at points.

 "So, we are engaged in a whole language shift in the classroom where we say look, assessment is not about saying how good you are and placing a value on how good you are.
-It’s about assessing where our weaknesses are and how we can fix them – and that is a good thing!”
+It's about assessing where our weaknesses are and how we can fix them – and that is a good thing!”

 One effective strategy for dealing with this is to use DIRT (Directed Improvement and Reflection Time).
 In simple terms, this is intentionally getting pupils to respond to your marking and expecting pupils to do something with your comments.
 Typically, this normally happens at the beginning of the lesson as close to the feedback being given.